Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Radiative Transfer modelling Using The Multiphase Clumpy Model

 With all these relations, the cooling luminosity generated from the released gravitational energy by gas infalling is:

-Note that we have fixed $N_{\rm HI, clump} = 10^{17}\,\rm cm^{-2}$, and $f$ is the radius ratio of the halo and the clumps (100 in our radiative transfer calculations).
-Taking $F_{\rm V} \sim 0.5$, $M_{\rm h} \sim 10^{13} M_{\odot}$ and $v_{\rm inflow} \sim 400\,\rm km\,s^{-1}$(the median of the derived inflow velocities\footnote{Note that the values of inferred inflow velocities (spectra 3, 4, 14 and 15) all have considerable uncertainties.}), we get $L_{\rm cool} \sim 3\times10^{42}\,\rm erg\,s^{-1}$.
+Note that $f$ is the radius ratio of the halo and the clumps (100 in our radiative transfer calculations).
+Taking $N_{\rm HI,\,cl} \sim 10^{18}\,\rm cm^{-2}$, and $F_{\rm V} \sim 0.3$, $M_{\rm h} \sim 10^{13} M_{\odot}$ and $v_{\rm inflow} \sim 100\,\rm km\,s^{-1}$(the mean of the derived inflow velocities), we get $L_{\rm cool} \sim 4\times10^{42}\,\rm erg\,s^{-1}$.
 This value is still more than one order of magnitude lower than the observed \lya\ luminosity of LAB2, even if all the cooling luminosity is emitted in \lya.
 Therefore, we conclude that the infalling of cool gas (cold accretion) plays a minor role in powering LAB2.
-This conclusion is consistent with the recent result of \citet{Ao20}, where they also found for a $z \sim$ 2.3 LAB that cool gas infalling helps produce blue-peak dominated \lya\ profiles, but is a subdominant powering mechanism compared to the photo-ionization process by embedded star-forming galaxies and/or AGNs.
+This conclusion is consistent with the recent result of \citet{Ao20}, where they also found for a $z \sim$ 2.3 LAB that cool gas infalling helps produce blue-peak dominated \lya\ profiles, but is a subdominant powering mechanism compared to the photo-ionization process by embedded star-forming galaxies and/or AGNs\footnote{We have assumed that all the observed \lya\ emission comes from either photoionization by star-forming galaxies and/or AGN or accretion of infalling gas, because we were unable to identify any features that are suggestive of other powering mechanisms (e.g. shocks).
+The required SFR of ionizing sources inferred from the observed \lya\ luminosity is $\sim$ 80 M$_{\odot}$ / yr \citep{Kennicutt94}.}.

 \item \emph{Residual H\,{\textsc {i}} density in the ICM}: The derived \HI\ number densities correspond to column densities of $n_{\rm HI,\,{\rm ICM}}r_{\rm gal} \sim 10^{\rm 15} - 10^{\rm 18}\,\rm cm^{-2}$ (recall that $r_{\rm gal}$ = 5\,kpc is the radius of the simulation sphere) and \lya\ optical depths at line center of $\tau_{\rm 0, ICM} \sim 10 - 10^{\rm 3}$.
 Such column densities are high enough to contribute to the broadening of \lya\ spectra and produce (unsaturated) absorption at the line center.
 Taking the LAB2 halo radius as $R_{\rm h} \sim$ 50 kpc, the derived $n_{\rm HI,\,{\rm ICM}}$ values correspond to actual residual \HI\ number densities of $\sim 10^{\rm -8} - 10^{\rm -5}\,\rm cm^{-3}$.
 These values are moderately higher than the expected values assuming collisional ionization equilibrium, i.e. hydrogen number density $n_{\rm H,\,{\rm ICM}} \sim 10^{\rm -3} - 10^{\rm -2}\,\rm cm^{-3}$ and \HI\ fraction $x_{\rm HI,\,{\rm ICM}} \sim 10^{\rm -6}$ at $T_{\rm ICM}$ = 10$^{6}$K \citep{Dopita03}, but the difference is not significant especially considering that the highest $n_{\rm HI,\,{\rm ICM}}$ values (e.g. spectra 2 -- 5) appear close to the X-ray/submm continuum sources, which may be due to galactic feedback (see e.g. \S2.2 of \citealt{McQuinn16}). \end{enumerate}